Vancouverites might find themselves with limited transit options on Friday.

 If a strike were to occur on Friday, Vancouverites should expect either a work-to-rule, overtime ban or rolling strike.
 McGarrigle asserted that a full shut down remains an option if negotiations continue to stall.

 “We have taken this step for the first time in 18 years because we thought that we were firmly far apart, but as a negotiator I always have to remain optimistic," McGarrigle said.
-"We're going to be back at the table tomorrow and Thursday and work hard to close that gap and get to a fair deal.”
+"We're going to be back at the table tomorrow and work hard to close that gap and get to a fair deal.”